Postdoctoral Fellowship, Yale Psychotherapy Development Center (Psychology)

 B.S., University of Texas at Dallas (Psychology)

-Dr. Wupperman is invested in improving treatment for individuals with dysregulated emotions and behaviors (often known as self-destructive, impulsive, or addictive behaviors).
-Before joining the faculty at John Jay, she completed a postdoctoral fellowship through the Yale Psychotherapy Development Center and served as research faculty at Yale School of Medicine.
+Dr. Wupperman is invested in improving treatment for individuals with dysregulated emotions and behaviors (often known as impulsive, addictive, or self-destructive behaviors).
 Her research focuses primarily on evaluating and disseminating a transdiagnostic psychotherapy (Mindfulness and Modification Therapy; MMT) developed to target dysregulated behaviors.
 Related research includes: 1) exploring constructs underlying emotion and behavior dysregulation, and 2) investigating the effects of mindfulness and emotion-regulation skills on mental health and well-being.
 She is the author of Treating Impulsive, Addictive, and Self-Destructive Behavior: Mindfulness and Modification Therapy, published thorugh Guilford Press.

-MMT can be tailored to target specific populations and dysregulated behaviors.

-MMT has shown promising results in decreasing alcohol and drug abuse, anger issues, physical aggression, binge eating, trichotillomania, compulsive checking, smoking, and a variety of other dysregulated behaviors.
-MMT works to help clients: 1) clarify life values, and 2) acquire the capability to experience the moment – including negative emotions and cravings/urges – without engaging in harmful behaviors that can interfere with lives that feel valuable and fulfilling.
+MMT can be tailored to target specific client needs and specific dysregulated behaviors.
+MMT has shown promising results in decreasing alcohol and drug abuse, anger issues, physical aggression, binge eating, trichotillomania, and a variety of other dysregulated behaviors.
+MMT works to help clients: 1) clarify life values, and 2) acquire the ability to experience the moment – including negative emotions and cravings/urges – without engaging in harmful behaviors that can interfere with lives that feel valuable and fulfilling.
 MMT also targets risk factors for dysregulated behavior, such as lack of pleasurable/fulfilling life experiences, difficulty living according to personal values, and difficulty with relationships.

-Dr. Wupperman is currently writing a book on improving therapy for clients with dysregulated behavior (Guilford Press).
-She regularly conducts MMT workshops, trainings, and consultations for mental-health practitioners at all levels.
-She also authors a Psychology Today blog focused on self-destructive (dysregulated) behaviors: https://www.psychologytoday.com/blog/beyond-self-destructive-behavior
+Dr. Wupperman regularly conducts MMT workshops, trainings, and consultations for mental-health practitioners at all levels.
+She also authors a Psychology Today blog focused on self-destructive (dysregulated) behaviors.

 *denotes student author at the time of project